 Student Assistance Programs

-A contribution to the Gateway Technical College Foundation can be directed to support programs that help Gateway students overcome barriers to their successful completion of their studies.
+A contribution to the Gateway Technical College Foundation can be directed to support programs that help Gateway students overcome barriers to the successful completion of their studies.
 Two examples include:

-- Emergency Grants: Student Emergency Funds are for students who are facing an unexpected, unanticipated event that can derail their Gateway Technical College graduation.
-As part of helping students to solve problems and reduce their barriers to succeeding.
+- Emergency Grants: Student emergency funds are for students who are facing an unexpected, unanticipated event that can derail their Gateway Technical College graduation.
+These funds help students to solve problems and reduce their barriers to succeeding.

 - GED Test Assistance Program: GED Test Assistance Program is for students who have not yet completed high school and need to take the next step of earning an associate degree or technical diploma by passing their GED test.